 What PAROXYSMAL CHOREOATHETOSIS means: Paroxysmal Choreoathetosis - is a movement disorder characterized by episodes or attacks of involuntary movements of the limbs, trunk, and facial muscles.
 The disorder may occur in several members of a family, or in only a single family member.
 Prior to an attack some individuals experience tightening of muscles or other physical symptoms.
 Involuntary movements precipitate some attacks, and other attacks occur when the individual has consumed alcohol or caffeine, or is tired or stressed.
 Attacks can last from 10 seconds to over an hour.
 Some individuals have lingering muscle tightness after an attack.
 Paroxysmal choreoathetosis frequently begins in early adolescence.
 A gene associated with the disorder has been discovered.
 The same gene is also associated with epilepsy.

-- Definition Postural Hypotension:
+- Definition Periventricular Leukomalacia:

 - Definition Postinfectious Encephalomyelitis:

-- Definition Pinched Nerve:
+- Definition Paroxysmal Hemicrania: